Adopted and Loved – Celebrate National Adoption Month

 We often hear about it, particularly as one of two alternatives to the injustice of abortion.
 Millions of us are the recipients of this incredible gift, where our birthparent(s) turned the unplanned into a loving plan.
 Yet, there are still so many misconceptions about it.

-I was adopted when I was 6 weeks old.
+I was adopted as a baby.
 Nine of my other twelve siblings were adopted as newborns, as toddlers, and as teens out of the foster care system.

 Adoption happens because of brokenness.
 In the natural and the supernatural, this courageous act of love and selflessness helps to bring healing, hope and wholeness.
 It was God’s plan to reconcile us to Himself as evidenced in Ephesians 1:4-5: “For He chose us in Him before the creation of the world to be holy and blameless in His sight.
 In love He predestined us for adoption to sonship (or daughtership) through Jesus Christ, in accordance with His pleasure and will.”